m-labs/artiq/doc/manual/extending_rtio.rst

     This page is for users who want to extend or modify ARTIQ RTIO.
 Broadly speaking, one of the core intentions of ARTIQ is to provide a high-level, easy-to-use interface for experimentation, while the infrastructure handles the technological challenges of the high-resolution, timing-critical operations required.
 Rather than worrying about the details of timing in hardware, users can outline tasks quickly and efficiently in ARTIQ Python, and trust the system to carry out those tasks in real time.
 It is not normally, or indeed ever, necessary to make modifications on a gateware level.

-    However, ARTIQ is an open-source project, and welcomes interest and agency from its users, as well as from experienced developers.
+    However, ARTIQ is an open-source project, and welcomes innovation and contribution from its users, as well as from experienced developers.
 This page is intended to serve firstly as a broad introduction to the internal structure of ARTIQ, and secondly as a tutorial for how RTIO extensions in ARTIQ can be made.
 Experience with FPGAs or hardware description languages is not strictly necessary, but additional research on the topic will likely be required to make serious modifications of your own.

     For instructions on setting up the ARTIQ development environment and on building gateware and firmware binaries, first see :doc:`building_developing` in the main part of the manual.